-In addition, the GFF will focus on helping partner countries improve their results reporting and increase transparency.
-The GFF is committed to having information about spending, progress on investment case implementation, and health indicators and outcomes-disaggregated by gender, socioeconomic status and subnational level-more easily accessible, understandable and usable to all citizens and stakeholders in every GFF partner country.
+45. In addition, the GFF will focus on helping partner countries improve their results reporting and increase transparency.
+The GFF is committed to having information about spending, progress on investment case implementation, health indicators and outcomes, disaggregated by gender, socioeconomic status and subnational level, more easily accessible, understandable and usable to all citizens and stakeholders in every GFF partner country.
 In the next five years, the GFF will make such data publicly available through two reporting streams.
-The first will be a data-driven annual report, which will enable a deeper dive than the existing GFF annual report with a portfolio-wide meta-analysis, a country-specific analysis that follows the GFF Logic Framework, and analyses of progress around a couple of specific themes each year (e.g., equity, SRHR, and domestic resource utilization and mobilization).
-The second will be an annual global RNMCAH-N monitoring and accountability report to track progress in all GFF-supported countries toward the global goal of ensuring that every woman, child and adolescent can survive and thrive by 2030.
-This report will be discussed by the GFF Investors Group, for the purpose of agreeing on priority global actions for the GFF partnership to advocate for and champion as a collective each year to accelerate progress on health and nutrition for women, children and adolescents.
-This will also help ensure the twice-yearly Investors Group meetings are more responsive to the needs of GFF countries, as was recommended in the recent Investors Group review.
+The first will be a data-driven annual report, which will enable a deeper dive than the existing GFF annual report with a portfolio-wide meta-analysis, a countryspecific analysis that follows the GFF Logic Framework, and analyses of progress around a couple of specific themes each year (e.g., equity, SRHR and domestic resource utilization and mobilization).
+The second will be an annual global RNMCAH-N monitoring and accountability report, designed for the wider public, to track progress in all GFF-supported countries toward the global goal of ensuring that every woman, child and adolescent can survive and thrive by 2030.
+This report will be discussed by the GFF Investors Group for the purpose of agreeing on a few priority global actions for the GFF partnership to advocate for and champion as a collective each year to accelerate progress on health and nutrition for women, children and adolescents.
+This will also help ensure that the twice-yearly Investors Group meetings are more responsive to the needs of GFF countries, as was recommended in the recent Investors Group review.
 Finally, the GFF is committed to independent evaluation to strengthen evidence and practice, both at global and country levels.

-Section IV: Implementing GFF Strategic Directions for 2021-2025: What Will It Take?
+Section IV: Implementing GFF Strategic Directions for 2021- 2025: What Will It Take?

-Delivering on these five strategic directions over the next five years will require enhanced focus on implementation of country grants, additional resources for the GFF Trust Fund and instituting some operational shifts in the GFF Secretariat and Partnership.
+46. Delivering on these five strategic directions over the next five years will require enhanced focus on implementation of country grants, additional resources for the GFF Trust Fund and instituting some operational shifts in the GFF Secretariat and Partnership.
 The following section outlines several areas for action.
-The GFF Secretariat will work with partners to develop an operational plan that will elaborate on how to implement the strategic directions, including the specific needs, pathways, resource implications and results indicators for each, as well as a global investment case for resource mobilization.
+Immediately following the launch of the strategy refresh, the GFF Secretariat will work with partners to develop an operational plan which will elaborate on how to implement the strategic directions, including the specific needs, pathways, resource implications and results indicators for each.

-The GFF will modify its operational policies to incentivize and accelerate implementation of investment cases in partner countries.
-As reflected in the issues paper and in this updated strategy, in its first five years the GFF Secretariat has learned a number of lessons on how to best use its grant funding and convening power to further implementation of the investment case and results agenda in partner countries.
-Key changes the GFF will make going forward in line with the strategic directions for 2021-2025 include:
+47. The GFF will modify its operational policies to incentivize and accelerate implementation of investment cases in partner countries.
+As reflected in the issues paper and this strategy refresh, in its first five years the GFF Secretariat has learned a number of lessons on how to best use its grant funding and convening power to further implementation of the investment case and results agenda in partner countries.
+Key changes the GFF will make going forward in line with the strategic directions include: